openlandmap/book/docs/012-compendium.md

 mammals, birds, amphibians and other taxa at 10-km spatial resolution.
-[EarthMap project](https://explorer.naturemap.earth/) produced a species richness (number of species per grid cell) maps for amphibians, birds, mammals, reptiles and a representative set of plant taxa whose distribution overlaps in each 10-km cell.
+[EarthMap project](https://explorer.naturemap.earth/) produced a species richness (number of species per grid cell) maps for amphibians, birds, mammals, reptiles and a representative set of plant taxa whose distribution overlaps in each 10-km cell, and a global map of Areas of global significance for conservation [@brooks2019measuring].

 @sabatini2022global produced a number of [global biodiversity maps](https://doi.org/10.25829/idiv.3506-p4c0mo) including the map of plant species richness at 1-km spatial resolutions.
 These maps are based using [sPlot database](http://www.idiv.de/splot)